tiepdotme/bodhinyana-group.github.io/_posts/2015-11-04-Verses-from-the-Dhammapada.markdown

 ---
 layout: post
-title: Theme to be confirmed
+title: Verses from the Dhammapada
 date: 2015-11-04 19:30:00
 leader: TBC
 ---